-Dr. Desaloms graduated from the University of Texas at Austin in 1988 Summa Cum Laude with a degree in Liberal Arts.
+Dr. Desaloms graduated from the University of Texas at Austin in 1988 Summa Cum Laude.
 He then graduated from Baylor College of Medicine in 1992.
 He completed a residency in Neurosurgery in 1998 after an internship in General Surgery at Baylor in 1993.
 He was Chief Resident in Neurosurgery from 1997-1998.

 Dr. Desaloms joined Dallas Neurosurgical & Spine in 1998 and is Board Certified by the American Board of Neurological Surgeons.

-He practices at Presbyterian Hospital of Dallas where he currently serves as Chairman of the Neurosurgical Department and Director of the Movement Disorder Surgery Center.
-He is also on staff at Methodist Hospital for Surgery, Presbyterian Hospital of Allen and Baylor Hospital of Plano.
+He practices at Presbyterian Hospital of Dallas and served as Chairman of the Neurosurgical Department and Director of the Movement Disorder Surgery Center.
+He is also on staff at Methodist Hospital for Surgery and Presbyterian Hospital of Allen.

 He is a member of the American Association of Neurological Surgeons, Texas Association of Neurological Surgeons and the Congress of Neurosurgeons.
 He is also a member of the Texas Medical Association and the American Medical Association.
 He serves on the Board of the Northeast chapter of the American Parkinson’s Disease Association.